SpeakUP Academy

 What does the suffix -timed mean in English?

-The suffix -timed occurring, delivered, or executed at a specified moment; evaluating whether the timing was appropriate or appropriate to the circumstances In Spanish it usually maps to oportuno / en el momento / temporizadamente.
+The suffix -timed judges whether the moment chosen for something was right: well-timed versus ill-timed (badly timed).
+In Spanish it usually maps to oportuno / en el momento / temporizadamente.

 Can you give an example of a word with -timed?